mark-curran/data-science-project-template/docs/docs/quickstart/quickstart.md

 To build and connect to the container, open vscode and open the root folder of the Data Science Project Template repo.
 Make sure Docker Desktop is running.

 If the _Remote - Containers_ extension is installed correctly, then you should be able to build the container by bringing up the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) and entering the command `Remote-Containers: Rebuild Container`.

+### Installing vscode extensions

+By default the main branch of the template has configurations for a number of [vscode extensions](https://github.com/mark-curran/data-science-project-template/blob/main/.devcontainer/devcontainer.json) under the key `extensions.vscode`.
+Note, that these extensions (or any other the users want) need to be [installed in vscode](https://code.visualstudio.com/learn/get-started/extensions) prior to starting the container.
+Alternatively, this key can be removed from the [`.devcontainer.json` file](https://github.com/mark-curran/data-science-project-template/blob/main/.devcontainer/devcontainer.json) if not extensions are required.

 ### Optional: Storing code inside WSL